exakat/php-dictionary/src/index/ports-and-adapters.md

 # Ports And Adapters
-Ports and Adapters is the formal name for the pattern underlying hexagonal architecture, coined by Alistair Cockburn.
+Ports and Adapters is the formal name for the pattern underlying hexagonal architecture, coined by ``Alistair Cockburn``.
 It separates the application core from its external dependencies by defining two types of boundary:

 A port is an interface declared by the application core.
 It expresses what the application needs or what it accepts without knowing anything about the outside world.